-Equilibrium conditions (5) and (6) allow us to compare the two design instruments: multiplicative biases vs. additive headstarts.
-We now demonstrate that the former outperforms the latter.
-To put this more specifically, we show that fixing an arbitrary contest rule with positive headstarts, we can always construct an alternative contest rule with zero headstart that induces the same equilibrium winning probability distribution but strictly higher effort.
-As a result, the alternative contest rule generates a weakly higher payoff to the designer under Assumption 2, which in turn indicates that the designer cannot strictly benefit from her freedom to award additive headstart.
+We now demonstrate that multiplicative biases outperform additive headstarts.
+Specifically, we show that fixing an arbitrary contest rule with positive headstarts, we can always construct an alternative contest rule with zero headstart that induces the same equilibrium winning probability distribution but strictly higher effort.